This company manufactured last-making lathes. Their manufactory was known as the Gilman Mill.

 The lathes find a ready market throughout the United States, and in European and other foreign countries.
 The firm also manufactured a rotary shears for cutting sheet iron, steel, brass, etc., which is used by last-makers and others, and they also do a general jobbing business.

-In 1361 F. V. A. Townsend became a member of the firm.
 The present buildings were erected in 1869.
 Employment is given to ten hands, the annual production being about $15,000.

 Carriage and Wagon Makers Machinery and Tools by Kenneth L. Cope, 2004 page 100